vamsibrp/vamsibrp.github.io/_posts/2021-01-06-numpy-features-in-short.markdown

 {% endhighlight %}

-Here is how we define a function and implement
+Here is how we define a function and implement:

 {% highlight ruby %}
-iimport numpy as np
+import numpy as np

 c = np.arange(12).reshape(3,4)